onkelbeh/HomeAssistantRepository/README.md

 ```
 It will make things easier if you take the example files from `/etc/portage/package.accept_keywords/99_homeassistant` and `/etc/portage/package.use/60_homeassistant` and copy it to your `/etc/portage`.

-Edit your `/etc/portage/make.conf` to set the new Python Targets:
+Check your `/etc/portage/make.conf` for the corret Python Targets:
 ```sh
 USE_PYTHON="3.7 2.7"
 # PYTHON_TARGETS="python3_7 python3_6 python2_7"